tewhatuora/api-standards/docs/api-security/index.md

 sidebar_position: 3
 ---

 Welcome to our API Design and Development Standards.
-This section is aimed at API Providers and consumers
+This section is aimed at API Providers and Consumers.

 This section is relevant to you if: